-Through the Digital Twin, decision makers at various levels, like operators, planners, designers, and even process control software have access to the latest process plans and operating rules and conditions.
-The Digital Twin therefore makes it possible to transcend information silos, providing right information at the right place and time.
+Through the Digital Twin, decision-makers at various levels, like operators, planners, designers, and even process control software have access to the latest process plans and operating rules and conditions.
+The Digital Twin, therefore, makes it possible to transcend information silos, providing the right information at the right place and time.
 According to Dr. Michael Grieves, Digital Twin supports conceptualization, comparison, and collaboration.

 The primary objective of a Digital Twin is to optimize its real-world counterpart over its entire lifecycle.

 Throughout its lifecycle, an entity goes through multiple and overlapping cycles of Predict, Plan and Execute.
 Prediction identifies the need, specifically, the need for change.
 Planning draws up the arrangement' of the system and processes for implementing the change.
 Execution essentially consists of Monitoring and Control.
 While Monitoring tracks the system performance with respect to the plan, Control makes the necessary correction to bring the process back on track when it deviates from the plan.
 The monitored data is an input for prediction.
 When the need for a change is predicted, the cycle begins once again, or it may trigger another process in a connected system.

 The cycle of predict, plan, execute described above is a rather simplified representation, the actual working is very complex.
 Some plans are required as input for prediction.
 For example, investment plans are used to predict production output, which in turn are an input to predict maintenance requirements and the operation of other systems in the supply chain.
 Production plans also influence the prediction of the need for investment.
 For example, with a sub-optimal production plan, there a need for larger capacity is predicted – in terms of machines, workforce, and time.
 Whereas with an optimal plan the same output can be achieved with a lower capacity.